tpoisot/DataSharingPaper/DataSharing-MS.md

 This can cause problems at all steps of the life of a paper.
 How can a paper describing a new method be adequately reviewed if data are not available?
-How can you be sure that you are correctly applying a method if you can't reproduce the results?
+How can you be sure that you are correctly applying a method if you can not reproduce the results?
 Releasing the full dataset may help identify (admittedly rare) cases of data falsification.
 The movement of *reproducible research* [see *e.g.* @Mesirov2010 for a recent perspective]